 How Is Clay Formed?

-Looking a little more in-depth into how clay is formed and UCL state that "clay is the common name for a number of fine-grained earthy materials that become plastic when wet."
+Looking a little more in-depth into how clay is formed, UCL states that "clay is the common name for a number of fine-grained earthy materials that become plastic when wet."
 Clay is a completely naturally occurring mineral and is created through very long periods of the constant weathering and eroding of natural rocks.